How Does Scoring Work In The Olympics?

 The next major type of ranking system takes into account demographic variables.
 Since some countries are smaller, they send less athletes which usually leads to less medals.
 To deal with this difference, some people will determine the rankings by dividing a country's medal total by the country's population size or GDP.

 In 1896 at the Athens Summer Olympics, the US won the most gold medals with 11 but Greece won the most medals overall with 46.
 Another instance was in the 1912 Stockholm Summer Olympics where again the US had the most gold medals, 25, but Sweden had the most overall medals, 65.
-The last occurrence was at the 1964 Tokyo Olympics where the US won with 36 gold medals but the Soviet Union won more overall medals.
+Another noteworthy occurrence was at the 1964 Tokyo Olympics where the US won with 36 gold medals but the Soviet Union won more overall medals.
+Most recently in 2008, China had the most gold medals, 51, and the United States had the most overall medals, 110.

-When you rank the total medal counts of the countries based on the population size the results are a little different.
+When you rank the total medal counts of the countries based on the population size the results are substantially different.
 The most successful countries by these standards are Finland, Sweden, Hungary, Denmark, and the Bahamas.
 Norway comes into the top five when you consider only gold medals.
-This model does make it extremely difficult for largely populated countries to climb the ranks.
+This model makes it extremely difficult for largely populated countries to climb the ranks.
 For example, the US would need 15,000 more medals to reach Finland's medal per capita ranking.